What Pound Test Leader Is Best For Steelhead?

 The Best Leader Brands

-My 3 favorite steelhead leader brands are:
+My three favorite steelhead leader brands are:

-- Redwing Tackle Phantom Fluorocarbon Leader – I use 6.6 pounds and 7.6 pounds for great lakes steelhead, and 8.8 pounds for large rivers, and for West Coast steelhead.
+- Redwing Tackle Phantom Fluorocarbon Leader – I use 6.6 pounds and 7.6 pounds for Great Lakes steelhead, and 8.8 pounds for large rivers and for West Coast steelhead.

-- Seaguar STS Trout/ Steelhead Fluorocarbon Leader Material I use mostly 6-pound which is 0.20mm or 8-pound for bigger great lakes rivers.
+- Seaguar STS Trout/ Steelhead Fluorocarbon Leader Material I use mostly 6-pound, which is 0.20mm or 8-pound for bigger Great Lakes rivers.
 For west coast steelhead consider 10 and 12 pounds for bigger water.

 For these leader brands, check for the best prices in the USA at FishUSA.com or in Canada at FishheadsCanada.net.